mwhalen18/krsp/README.md

 ### Changelog

+-   Aug 2022:
--   Aug 2022: Updates to all functions – connection is now a wrapper around `DBI::dbConnect` rather than `dbplyr::src_dbi` which has been deprecated since 2019.
-Some additional helper functions added and infrastructure was added for future expansion.
+    -   Updates to all functions – connection is now a wrapper around `DBI::dbConnect` rather than `dbplyr::src_dbi` which has been deprecated since 2019.
+    -   Some additional helper functions added and infrastructure was added for future expansion.
+    -   All functions now support non-standard evaluation for use in tidy pipelines.
+    -   Changes to package dependencies to avoid breakage across versions
+    -   Other quality of life improvements